0-vortex/vault-backup/Articles/Deploy a GitHub Application to Cloudflare Workers.md

 #### GitHub actions

-Create a new GitHub actions secrets named `CF_API_TOKEN`, get its value from Cloudflare's [create a new token](https://dash.cloudflare.com/profile/api-tokens) using the "Edit Cloudflare Workers" template.
+Create a new GitHub actions secret named `CF_API_TOKEN`, get its value from Cloudflare's [create a new token](https://dash.cloudflare.com/profile/api-tokens) using the "Edit Cloudflare Workers" template.

 Push new code to the server, after a release the new code should be sent to the server and instantly propagate.